oobabooga/text-generation-webui/README.md

 1) Clone or [download the repository](https://github.com/oobabooga/text-generation-webui/archive/refs/heads/main.zip).
 2) Run the script that matches your OS: `start_linux.sh`, `start_windows.bat`, `start_macos.sh`, or `start_wsl.bat`.
 3) Select your GPU vendor when asked.
-4) Once the installation ends, browse to `http://localhost:7860`.
+4) After installation completes, browse to `http://localhost:7860`.
 5) Have fun!

 To restart the web UI later, just run the same `start_` script.
 If you need to reinstall, delete the `installer_files` folder created during setup and run the script again.